tewendel/interkit-masterarbeit/README.md

 - app-bundler compiles and bundles projects
 - check the readmes in individual components for setup and running

+Interkit is being developed in the context of the Offene Welten project (in the framework of Digitalfonds der Kulturstiftung des Bundes).

 ### quick start

 1) install all packages